 My name is Kamil and I develop software.
 I enjoy working on everything that’s useful (or fun).
-I used to work on some abstract software or games.
+I used to work on some abstract software and games.
 Some of my home projects and open source contributions can be found on GitHub.

 My journey on software